qudtlib/rdfio-maven-plugin/README.md

 * filter types:
   - `<exclude>` and `<include>`: each can have multiple `<predicate>` entries, which filters triples by predicate
   - `<sparqlUdpate>`: allows for specifying an inline SPARQL Update query.
     Bonus: Prefixes occurring in the data do not need to be added to the query.
+  - `sparqlConstruct`: allows for specifying an inline SPARQL Update query.
+  - `sparqlSelect`: takes a SPARQL SELECT query, prints results to the maven log.
   - `<sparqlUpdateFile>`: allows for specifying a project file to read the SPARQL Update query from.
 Same Bonus.
   - `<sparqlConstruct>`: allows for specifying an inline SPARQL Construct query.
 Constructed triples are added to the data.
   - `<sparqlConstructFile>`: allows for specifying a SPARQL Construct query from a project file.
 Constructed triples are added to the data.
+  - `<sparqlSelectFile>`: allows for specifying a SPARQL Select query from a project file.
+Results are printed to the maven log.
 * multiple filter elements are allowed
 * each filter is applied to the whole RDF graph.
 * all filters are applied in the order they appear in the configuration